wallali/mouthpiece/Readme.md

 The config is used to setup the process flow as follows:

 * `config.prepare` - An Array of operations to run before calling the converser, optional.
-* `config.converser` - The converser function that handles the agents dialog.
+* `config.converser` - The main converser function that handles the agents dialog.
 * `config.actions` - An action map used to carry out actions in the converser output, optional.

 Prepare operation signature: